 Most people think of New York as a city filled with taxis and skyscrapers, but not the Shorewalkers.
-They celebrate the parks, promenades and trails along the water.
-Once a year over a thousand people circumnavigate the entire island of Manhattan, some 32 miles in a single day in a unique event called The Great Saunter.
+They celebrate the parks, promenades, and trails along the water.
+More than a thousand people meet annually to circumnavigate the entire island of Manhattan, walking 32 miles in a single day during an event called The Great Saunter.

 Once upon a time most children traveled to school by foot instead of by car.
-We take a nostalgic look at 'the walk to school' and discover what's been lost and what can be gained when kids get back on their feet.
+We take a nostalgic look at "the walk to school" and discover what can be gained when kids get back on their feet.

-Did you know that Denver is the 5th fittest city in the United States but according to John Hickenlooper they want to be number one?
-Meet the Governor of Colorado and discover how many places you can get to on foot in the mile high city.
+Did you know that Denver is the fifth fittest city in the United States?
+Meet the governor of Colorado and discover how many places you can get to on foot in the Mile-High City.

 What exactly is Volkswalking?
-Follow an amazing community of people on an uplifting journey that strengthens their legs as well as their hearts, uniting family and friends on some of the most spectacular trails of life.
+Follow a community of people on an uplifting journey that strengthens their legs as well as their hearts, uniting family and friends on some of the most spectacular trails.